-Penalty: In the case of a natural person, 120 penalty units; In the case of a body corporate, 600 penalty units.

-Note: currently, 120 penalty units equals \$19,826 and 600 penalty units equals \$99,132.

-- (2) A person is not guilty of an offence against subsection (1) if the person had a reasonable excuse for refusing or failing to comply with the direction or requirement. - (3) A person who fails to comply with these directions is liable for an on-the-spot fine of: - (a) in the case of a natural person: - i. aged 18 years or older \$1,652; - ii. aged 15 years or older but under the age of 18 years \$660.80; - iii. aged under 15 years \$165.20; or - (b) in the case of a body corporate \$9,913; or - (c) if the contravention of these directions is constituted by refusing or failing to comply with a requirement to self-isolate or self-quarantine: - i. in the case of a person aged 18 years or older \$4,957; - ii. in the case of a child aged 15 years or older but under the age of 18 years \$826.10; or - iii. in the case of a child under the age of 15 years \$165.20; or - (d) if the contravention of these directions is constituted by refusing or failing to comply with a requirement in relation to a person travelling from a restricted area (however described) and seeking to enter Victoria without a reasonable excuse or other valid reason or excuse, in the case of a natural person: - i. aged 18 years or older \$4,957; - ii. aged 15 years or older but under the age of 18 years \$826.10; - iii. under the age of 15 years \$165.20. - (4) Additionally, a person who fails to comply with these directions may in certain circumstances be liable to prosecution under the PHW Act for the maximum penalties outlined in subclause (2).
+- (2) A person is not guilty of an offence against subsection (1) if the person had a reasonable excuse for refusing or failing to comply with the direction or requirement. - (3) A person who fails to comply with these directions is liable for an on-the-spot fine of: - (a) in the case of a natural person: - (i) aged 18 years or older 10 penalty units - (ii) aged 15 years or older but under the age of 18 years 4 penalty units; - (iii) aged under 15 years 1 penalty unit; or - (b) in the case of a body corporate 60 penalty units; or

+Note: it is intended that subclauses (a) and (b) are a reference to Item 74 of Table 2 of Schedule 8 of the Public Health and Wellbeing Regulations 2019.
+Item 74 establishes the infringement offence constituted by refusing or failing to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199 of the PHW Act.
+This includes a direction or requirement in relation to travelling from a green zone or orange zone and seeking to enter Victoria.

+- (c) if the contravention of these directions is constituted by refusing or failing to comply with a requirement to self-isolate or self-quarantine: - (i) in the case of a person aged 18 years or older 30 penalty units; - (ii) in the case of a child aged 15 years or older but under the age of 18 years 5 penalty units; - (iii) in the case of a child under the age of 15 years 1 penalty unit; or

+Note: it is intended that subclause (c) is a reference to Item 76 of Table 2 of Schedule 8 of the Public Health and Wellbeing Regulations 2019.
+Item 76 establishes the infringement offence constituted by a contravention of directions given under section 200(1) of the PHW Act by refusing or failing to comply with a requirement to self-isolate or self-quarantine.

+- (d) if the contravention of these directions is constituted by refusing or failing to comply with a requirement in relation to a person travelling from a restricted area and seeking to enter Victoria without a reasonable excuse or other valid reason or excuse, in the case of a natural person: - (i) aged 15 years or older but under the age of 18 years 5 penalty units; - (ii) under the age of 15 years 1 penalty unit; - (iii) in any other case 30 penalty units.

+Note: it is intended that subclause (d) is a reference to Item 79 of Table 2 of Schedule 8 of the Public Health and Wellbeing Regulations 2019.
+Item 79 establishes the infringement offence constituted by a contravention of directions given under section 200(1) of the PHW Act by refusing or failing to comply with a requirement in relation to a person travelling from a restricted area (however described) and seeking to enter Victoria without a reasonable excuse or other valid reason or excuse.
+For the purposes of Item 79, a red zone is a restricted area.

+(4) Additionally, a person who fails to comply with these directions may in certain circumstances be liable to prosecution under the PHW Act for the maximum penalties outlined in subclause (2).

+DR CLARE LOOKER

-PROFESSOR ALLEN CHENG Acting Chief Health Officer, as authorised to exercise emergency powers under section 199(2)(a) of the PHW Act
+Acting Chief Health Officer,

+as authorised to exercise emergency powers

+under section 199(2)(a) of the PHW Act